 Date of Authorship for this Version

 Borchard, Edwin, "Book Review: Digest of the Diplomatic Correspondence of the European States" (1935).
 Faculty Scholarship Series.
-Paper 3646.
+3646.